 Lessons 4: “A manager wants to control innovation and that’s where it ends.
 A leader leads innovation and that’s where it starts.” – Managing innovation in a controlling way will never work, because per definition real innovation is a high risk venture with many uncertainties.
 If you manage real innovations like ‘a normal project’, it will never work.
 Getting an idea to the market takes a long time and the process is full of iterations.
 Trying to control it, in a conventional PRINCE-like structure will kill it for sure.

 Lesson 5: “Real innovative leaders give both focus and freedom.” – Leading innovation by giving both focus and freedom works much better.
 As leader make sure that your teams focus on the right strategic priorities and know what you expect from them.
 On the other hand, to be effective, you must give them freedom.
 Freedom to do it in an unorthodox way, with unorthodox partners, which keeps the passion of your innovators high.

 Lesson 6: Innovation is not a person or a department.
 It’s a mindset.” – When you outsource innovation to a person or to a department most of the times nothing materialises.
-Innovation affects the total internal value chain, and everybody involved.
-It’s all about creating an innovative mindset: an way of thinking open to the world around you, which sparks new ideas and gives you energy to to take action.
+Innovation affects the total internal value chain, and everybody is involved.
+It’s all about creating an innovative mindset: a way of thinking open to the world around you, which sparks new ideas and gives you the energy to take action.

 Lesson 8: “The best innovators are need seekers.” – Need Seekers, such as Apple and Procter & Gamble, make a point of engaging customers directly to generate new ideas.
 They develop new products and services based on superior end-user understanding.
 Studies confirm that following a Need Seekers strategy offers the greatest potential for superior performance in the long term.
 Need seeking is essential, because a good innovation is a simple solution to a relevant customer need.